-Mr. Paul Desmarais, Jr. is Chairman of Power and Executive Co-Chairman of Power Financial.
-He has served on the Human Resources Committees of Lifeco, Canada Life and Empower Retirement since May, 2003, and Putnam since January, 2008.
-Mr. Desmarais has also been a member of the human resources committees of IGM and Mackenzie Inc. since they were established in April, 2003, and of IG Wealth Management since it was established in April, 2004.
-He has served as a member of the nomination, compensation and governance committee of LafargeHolcim Ltd. since May, 2015 and previously served as Chairman from May, 2015 to May, 2016.
-Mr. Desmarais was a member of the compensation committee of GDF Suez from the July, 2008 merger between Gaz de France and Suez S.A. to July, 2013 and prior to the merger had been a member of the compensation committee of Suez S.A. since May, 2001.
-Mr. Desmarais was a member of the compensation committee of Imerys from June, 1993 to January, 2003.
-Mr. Desmarais has over 35 years experience in the financial services industry.
+Mr. Paul Desmarais.
+Jr. is Chairman of Power and of Power Financial.
+He previously served as Co-Chief Executive Officer of Power from 1996 until his retirement in February, 2020.
+Mr. Desmarais has served on the Human Resources Committees of Lifeco, Canada Life and Empower Retirement since May, 2003, and Putnam since January, 2008.
+He has also been a member of the Human Resources Committees of IGM and Mackenzie Inc. since they were established in April, 2003, and of IG Wealth Management since it was established in April, 2004.
+Mr. Desmarais previously served as a member of the Nomination, Compensation and Governance Committee of LafargeHolcim Ltd. from May, 2015 until May, 2018 and previously served as Chairman from May, 2015 to May, 2016.
+He was a member of the Compensation Committee of GDF Suez from the July, 2008 merger between Gaz de France and Suez S.A. to July, 2013 and prior to the merger had been a member of the Compensation Committee of Suez S.A. since May, 2001.
+Mr. Desmarais was a member of the Compensation Committee of Imerys from June, 1993 to January, 2003.
+Mr. Desmarais has over 35 years' experience in the financial services industry.
 Since joining Power in 1981, he has held a number of senior executive positions with the Power group of companies and served on many boards of directors.

 Mr. J. David A. Jackson retired as a Partner at the law firm Blakes in 2012, and currently serves as Senior Counsel to the firm.
-He served as the Chairman of Blakes from 1995 to 2001, during which time he chaired the firm's compensation committee and participated in the review and implementation of the firm's compensation program.
+He served as the Chairman of Blakes from 1995 to 2001, during which time he chaired the firm's Compensation Committee and participated in the review and implementation of the firm's compensation program.
 He has served as a member of the Human Resources Committees of Lifeco and Canada Life since May, 2015.
 He has also served on the compensation, executive or comparable committees dealing with executive compensation of several other public, private and not-for-profit corporations.
+Mr. Jackson is not standing for re-election at the Meeting.
 Ms. Susan J. McArthur has over 25 years of international and domestic investment banking experience and most recently was Managing Partner at GreenSoil Investments.
 She has served as a member of the Human Resources Committees of Lifeco and Canada Life since May, 2016 and of IGM, IG Wealth Management and Mackenzie Inc. since November, 2017.
 Ms. McArthur previously served on the human resources and governance committees of a number of public companies, including Power Financial, Chemtrade Logistics Income Fund, KP Tissue Inc. and First Capital Realty Inc. She also spent a year as a recruiting professional in financial services and has completed the Institute of Corporate Directors course at the University of Toronto's Rotman School of Management.